 Bianca went upstairs to her bedroom and fell asleep as soon as her head hit the pillow.

-The next morning, she woke up and went downstairs to the kitchen where the old lady was preparing her dough for the weekly bread.
+The next morning, she woke up and looked around her.
+Her room was charming, with pictures of birds, squirrels and bears.
+She stayed in bed feeling happy and relaxed until she smelled food and realized she was hungry.
+She went downstairs to the kitchen.
+It was a quaint room with a low sooty ceiling, pots and pans and serving ladles hanging on the wall.
+The stove was lit and the old lady stood at her kneading trough preparing the dough for the weekly bread, her hands covered in flour.
+She looked at Bianca from under her glasses, a sweet smile on her worn lips.

 ‘Bianca, did you make your bed before coming down?’ she asked.

-‘Not yet,’ came her reply, ’I usually do it after breakfast.
+‘Not yet,’ came her reply, ’I usually do it after breakfast.’

 The second day the lady asked Bianca to clean the chimney.

 ‘When I am ready for it.
-Perhaps tomorrow’ was the girl’s answer.
+Perhaps tomorrow,’ was the girl’s answer.

 The third day she was asked to prepare breakfast.